-The maximum amount of life experience credit accepted toward graduation is 16 quarter credit hours for an Associate degree, 32 quarter credit hours for a Bachelor’s degree and 8 quarter credit hours for a Master’s degree.
-The Prior Learning Assessment team will provide support and guidance to position your portfolio in the best manner possible.
+The maximum amount of life experience credit that can be applied toward graduation is 16 quarter credit hours for an associate degree, 32 quarter credit hours for a bachelor’s degree, and 8 quarter credit hours for a graduate degree.
+Note that college course equivalency credits awarded for experiential learning are unlikely to transfer to another institution.

-Ready to get started?
+Ready to Get Started?

 If you’d like more information or are ready to begin the ELP process to potentially earn course credit, we’re here to help.
 Contact us today.